tindandelion/ml-exercise/README.md

 currently used model.
 The confusion matrix for provided sample file (``example.json``) is visualized and saved into ``confusion_matrix.png``.

+# Project burndown

-# Iteration 0: Project skeleton
+## Iteration 0: Project skeleton

-DONE Create an application skeleton
+- DONE Create an application skeleton
-DONE Create deployment package with skeleton
+- DONE Create deployment package with skeleton
-DONE Take model into use
+- DONE Take model into use

-# Iteration 1: Refined API
+## Iteration 1: Refined API

-DONE Proper incoming request validation
+- DONE Proper incoming request validation
-DONE Calculation error handling
+- DONE Calculation error handling

-# Iteration 2: Deployment
+## Iteration 2: Deployment
-DONE Deployment: Use production web-server
+- DONE Deployment: Use production web-server
-DONE Logging: what to use?
+- DONE Logging: what to use?
-DONE Observe production deployment options
+- DONE Observe production deployment options
-DONE Scalability
+- DONE Scalability

-# Iteration 3: Further improvements
+## Iteration 3: Further improvements
-DONE Store samples and predictions for further analysis DONE Model file timestamp is stored with results
+- DONE Store samples and predictions for further analysis
+- DONE Model file timestamp is stored with results

-# Iteration 4: Model metrics
+## Iteration 4: Model metrics
-DONE What metrics are reasonable?
+- DONE What metrics are reasonable?
-DONE Create test case for metrics validation
+- DONE Create test case for metrics validation

-# Project backlog
+## Project backlog
 - Iris dataset
 - Metrics from production: what do we need?

-# Future improvements
+## Future improvements
 - Build automation
 - Smoke test for created container